 </div>

-<p>Thank you for visiting and reading.
-Christ is risen, alleluia!
-May we be not afraid to become saints!
+<p class="wp-block-paragraph">Thank you for visiting and reading. <em>Rejoice and be glad, O Virgin Mary, alleluia, Because the Lord is truly risen, alleluia.</em> And may we be not afraid to become saints!
 God bless you and may His peace be always with you. +JMJ+</p>

 <hr class="wp-block-separator has-alpha-channel-opacity"/>